kito129/betfairHitoricalRawDataConversion/README.md

 ```

-After this pass we should save this info in runner and now the runners info looks likes (odds are removed here)
+After this pass we should save this info in file, with improved runner info that should looks likes: (odds part are ommised)

 ```json
 {